calebyourison/raspberry_network_alarm/README.md

 ![My plot](diagram.jpg)

-The system is designed to trigger a 4 different Form C relays via a few common GPIO pins.
+The system is designed to trigger 4 different Form C relays via a few common GPIO pins.

 **Employ appropriate resistors for any peripherals that require them.**